Brandonio-c/ClinIQLink_CodaBench_docker-setup/submission_instructions.md

 ├── submission/
 │   └── submit.py               # Main submission script (provided)
-├── Dockerfile                  # Dockerfile to containerize the submission ├── README.md
+├── Dockerfile                  # Dockerfile to containerize the submission ├── Singularity.def             # Apptainer file to containerize the submission ├── README.md
 ```

+> Place your model within the model_submissions subfolder.
+> Make sure your model is one of the following:
+   - Hugging Face-compatible
+   - PyTorch compatible
-> Make sure your model is Hugging Face-compatible, or you provide the required logic in `submit.py` to load and run inference.
+   - Python script-based models WITH the required logic in `submit.py` added to load and run inference on your model.

 ---